olderthantheinternet/scanfolder/README.md

 HOURS = max hours to go back

-UPDATE:  LIDARR is now supported your -s & -a flags should like something like
+UPDATE:  LIDARR is now supported your -s & -a & -t flags should like something like
 ```
 -s audiobooks/Audiobooks_English
 -a zd-audiobooks
+-t music
 ```

 So for TV it would look like: